Office/Department: Environmental Studies

 Sampling and Analysis

 Endocrine disruption in aquatic species in Northern Minnesota.
 When male perch are exposed to endocrine active substances they can start to develop female attributes, such as increased egg your protein concentrations and some even produce eggs in their testes.
 Every spring during my Environmental Toxicology class my students collect perch from across Minnesota and we measure the concentration of the egg yolk protein, vitellogenin in the livers of these fish.
 Students compare male and female vitellogenin concentrations to determine how it varies with gender and if it increases downstream of human wastewater inputs.
+This work was highlighted in the Bemidji Pioneer during the summer of 2020.

 I am working with CSS graduate students to develop Hyperspectral Imaging capabilities to identify algae blooms in our impaired lakes.
 Each surface has a unique reflectance spectra and we are working to develop methods to identify the chlorophyll reflectance spectra from impaired surface waters.
 To this end we are working to interface our hyperspectral camera and our hexacopter drone to permit us to fly our hyperspectral camera over lakes to identify areas with impaired surface water.